QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

+## What hiring manager is looking for
+- **Testing Knowledge**: Understand the basic testing concepts and the testing process
+- **Creative Test Case Generation**: Ability to generate test cases for different scenarios
+- **Passion for Testing**: Show your passion for testing and how you can improve the testing process
+- **Customer Advocacy**: Understand the customer's needs and advocate for them
+- **Critical Thinking**: Ability to think critically and solve problems

 ## Coffee Interview (About me and company)
 - Tell me about yourself
 - What's the specific reason for choosing us?